- Dummied Out:

 - What Could Have Been: A few cancelled games.

 - X-COM Alliance, a squad-based FPS where a team of X-COM soldiers got teleported away to another world, where they have to work together with friendly aliens to survive against hostile ones.
 An unfinished build of the game was discovered in late 2011.

 - X-COM Genesis would have reverted to the gameplay of UFO Defense.

-- Dreamland Chronicles, Gollop's Spiritual Successor to X-COM which, according to Word of God, would have similar gameplay to Valkyria Chronicles.
+- Dreamland Chronicles, Gollop's Spiritual Successor to X-COM which, according to Word of God, would have similar gameplay to Valkyria Chronicles, it would be bought by ALTAR Interactive, who found the game unsalvagable and would make ''UFO: Aftermath' with it's concepts.

 - The original vision for The Bureau.
 See its Trivia page for details.

 - Wiki Rule: UFOpaedia, and the Wikia XCOM Wiki (which focuses on the rebooted universe).

 Trivia / X-COM